-We classify existing work into several categories: clientside, server-side, browser built-in, and hybrid: a combination of these.
+We classify existing work into several categories: client-side, server-side, browser built-in, and hybrid approaches.

 Server-side techniques.
 In addition to existing parameter sanitization techniques, taint-tracking has been proposed as a means to consolidate sanitization of vulnerable parameters, and identify vulnerabilities automatically.
-[2], [16], [17], [18], [19], [40].
+[2,16,17,18,19,43].
 These techniques are complementary to ours, and provide an additional line of defence against XSS.

 There has also been work on other server-side analysis approaches to find bugs security vulnerabilities in web applications.
-[41], [42], [43].
+[44,45,46].
 However, these do not target XSS specifically.

 Client-side techniques.
 DOMPurify [7] presents a robust XSS client-side filter.
-The authors argue that the DOM is the ideal https://developer.mozilla.org/en-US/docs/Mozilla/Addplace for sanitization to occur.
+The authors argue that the DOM is the ideal place for sanitization to occur.
 While we agree with this view, this work relies on application developers to adopt the filter and modify their code to use it.
 We have partly automated this step by including it as our default sanitization function.

 Jim et al. [3] present a method to defend against injection attacks through Browser-Enforced Embedded Policies.
 This approach is similar to ours, as the policies specify prohibited script execution points.
-Similarly, Hallaraker and Vigna [23] use a policy language to detect malicious code on the clientside.
+Similarly, Hallaraker and Vigna [23] use a policy language to detect malicious code on the client-side.
 Like XSnare, they make use of signatures to protect against known types of exploits.
-However, unlike our approach, their signatures are not application-specific, and there is no model for signature maintenance.
+However, unlike our approach, their signatures are not applicationspecific, and there is no model for signature maintenance.